deeenes/bioinfo-tools/README.md

     course University of Chicago.
 Materials for many topics in R.
 -   https://tjmahr.github.io/year-archive/ - Tristan Mahr's professional blog
     with many R related posts.
+-   http://cyclismo.org/tutorial/R/ - A comprehensive R tutorial from Kelly
+    Black, University of Georgia.
+You may find also a Matlab tutorial if you are interested.

 Statistics
 ----------